-Your guide to four years of finance leaks
+Your guide to eight years of finance leaks

 The daddy of them all in data size.
 If you thought the Wikileaks dump of sensitive diplomatic cables in 2010 was a big deal, this carried 1,500 times more data.

-Wikileaks was a very different beast and had ramifications in very different directions.
-Sticking to finance: The Panama Papers came about after an anonymous source contacted reporters at German newspaper Süddeutsche Zeitung in 2015 and supplied encrypted documents from the Panamanian law firm Mossack Fonseca.
-It sells anonymous offshore companies that help the owners seclude their business dealings.
+The Panama Papers came about after an anonymous source contacted reporters at German newspaper Süddeutsche Zeitung in 2015 and supplied encrypted documents from the Panamanian law firm Mossack Fonseca.
+It sells anonymous offshore companies that help the owners hide their business dealings.

-Overwhelmed by the scale of the dump, which eventually grew to 2.6 terabytes of data, the Süddeutsche Zeitung called in the International Consortium of Investigative Journalists (ICIJ), which led to the involvement of about 100 other partner news organisations, including the BBC's Panorama.
+Overwhelmed by the scale of the dump, which eventually grew to 2.6 terabytes of data, the Süddeutsche Zeitung called in the ICIJ, which led to the involvement of about 100 other partner news organisations, including the BBC's Panorama.

 After more than a year of scrutiny, the ICIJ and its partners jointly published the Panama Papers on 3 April 2016, with the database of documents going online a month later.

+Who was named?
 Where do we start?
 A few of the news partners focused on how associates of Russian President Vladimir Putin shuffled cash around the globe.
 Not that the Russians cared much.
-The prime ministers of Icelandand Pakistan came to far stickier ends, the former quitting and the latter being thrown out of office by the Supreme Court.
+The prime ministers of Iceland and Pakistan came to far stickier ends, the former quitting and the latter being thrown out of office by the Supreme Court.
 Overall the financial dealings of a dozen current and former world leaders, more than 120 politicians and public officials and countless billionaires, celebrities and sports stars were exposed.

+Who leaked the data?
 John Doe.
 Yes, we know.
 It's not a real name.
 In US crime series it is mostly used to label anonymous victims but Mr (or Ms) Doe's manifesto, released a month after publication, reveals a self-styled revolutionary.
 The real identity is still unknown.

 Five months after the Panama Papers, the ICIJ published revelations from the Bahamas corporate registry.
 The 38GB cache revealed the offshore activities of "prime ministers, ministers, princes and convicted felons", it said.
 Former EU competition commissioner Neelie Kroes admitted an "oversight" in failing to disclose her interest in an offshore company.